Setting up a JIRA Cloud Integration

 The two-way integration between JIRA and ProdPad allows you to push any idea from ProdPad to JIRA, creating a link between the idea and the new ticket.
 You can map your Issue statuses in JIRA with the custom statuses in ProdPad, and so when the status is updated in JIRA, the change reflects in your ProdPad account where the rest of the team can see it.

 Our JIRA integration supports JIRA Cloud, Server and NextGen projects.
+If you are a JIRA Server customer you will want to read this article.

 Please review this JIRA Installation Considerations document before proceeding.